 My father remembers that Kath used to work at George Mason’s on the Mardol in Shrewsbury.
 She used to sit in the booth where the money was kept – they would use a pulley system to transfer money and goods back and forth in a basket across the shop.
 My Dad used to sit in there and they would send him sweets in the basket.

 After the deaths of her parents Kath had gone to live with her brother Norman and his wife Jane in Castlefields behind the Dingle Quarry Gardens and then had lodged at 2 St. Chad’s Terrace with a friend she worked with who later became one of her bridesmaids.
+It is possible that friend is the one in the photograph above who looks similar to one of the women in the photograph of the shop workers.
 She went on to marry Geoffrey Charles Davies in 1958 – with their wedding reception held at The Old Post Office.
 Geoff had worked at Veitch’s in the town.
 They went on to have a son Steven a couple of years later.

 Sadly this lovely couple didn’t get to spend many years together as Kath died on 2nd August 1963 at 3 Monkmoor Crescent, Shrewsbury aged just 31.
 She died of congestive heart failure, auricular fibrillation (irregular heartbeat), rheumatic conditis (possibly some sort of infection leading to rheumatic fever) and also had Crohns Disease.
 She died in her sleep – so at least it was peaceful.